containers/podman/docs/source/Tutorials.rst

 * `Basic Setup and Use of Podman in a Rootless environment <https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md>`_: The steps required to set up rootless Podman are enumerated.
 * `Podman for Windows <https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md>`_: A guide to installing and using Podman on Windows.
 * `Podman Remote Clients on Mac/Windows <https://github.com/containers/podman/blob/main/docs/tutorials/mac_win_client.md>`_: Advanced setup for connecting to a remote Linux system using the Podman remote client on Mac and Windows.
+* `DevContainers in Visual Studio Code with Podman <https://github.com/containers/blob/main/docs/tutorials/vscode_devcontainers_tutorial.md>`_: Learn how to set up and use Podman to run DevContainers in Visual Studio Code.
 * `How to sign and distribute container images using Podman <https://github.com/containers/podman/blob/main/docs/tutorials/image_signing.md>`_: Learn how to set up and use image signing with Podman.
 * `Podman remote-client tutorial <https://github.com/containers/podman/blob/main/docs/tutorials/remote_client.md>`_: A brief how-to on using the Podman remote-client.
 * `How to use libpod for custom/derivative projects <https://github.com/containers/podman/blob/main/docs/tutorials/podman-derivative-api.md>`_: How the libpod API can be used within your own project.